urakubo/Dojo-standalone/Workflows.md

 	- Select the Binary tab (**Fig. 3a**).
 	- Confirm that "Target Folder" targets [UNI-EM]/data/_2DNN_inference (**Fig. 3b**).
 	- Confirm that "Output Folder" targets [UNI-EM]/data/_2DNN_segmentation (**Fig. 3c**)。
-	- Users will see a thumbnail image in the "Target image" space and maniplate it by the silde bars of Target X, Target Y, and Target Z (**Fig. 3d**).
-Users will see a example result of binarization by clicking "Obtain sample output" (**Fig. 3e**).
+	- Users will see a thumbnail image in the "Target image" space and manipulate it by the slide bars of Target X, Target Y, and Target Z (**Fig. 3d**).
+Users will see an example result of binarization by clicking "Obtain sample output" (**Fig. 3e**).

 9. Start binarization by clicking the "Execute" button (**Fig. 3f**).
 Users will see progress messages in the console window as follows.
 ```2D Binarization